WillDavies830/PJC/README.md

 ### Uploading results to the server.
 In my main application app.js on line 508 you will find my uploadResults() method which again does checks first to see if the user is online before using POST to upload the results to the server, along with making sure there are results stored locally to upload.
-After uploading results successfully the
+After uploading results successfully this method disables the upload and clear results buttons to not confuse the user.

 ### Viewing available races.